kemitchell/square-one-forms/confidentiality-ip.md

 ### Further Steps

 You agree to do everything necessary to paper assignments in [Assignment](#assignment), make them legally effective, and help the company enforce the rights assigned.
-We will notify you by e-mail of any further steps required, provide all necessary documentation, and reimburse you for reasonable out-of-pocket expenses.
+The company will notify you by e-mail of any further steps required, provide all necessary documentation, and reimburse you for reasonable out-of-pocket expenses.

 ### Acting on Your Behalf

 #### What the Company Can Do

-We can take action under [Further Steps](#further-steps) on your behalf if we can't find you, if you aren't capable of doing so, or if you refuse to do so.
+The company can take action under [Further Steps](#further-steps) on your behalf if the company can't find you, if you aren't capable of doing so, or if you refuse to do so.

 #### Legal Intent

-In legal terms of art, we intend [What the Company Can Do](#what-the-company-can-do) to appoint us as your "attorney in fact with full right of substitution" t act on your behalf under [Further Steps](#further-steps).
+In legal terms of art, [What the Company Can Do](#what-the-company-can-do) appoints the company as your "attorney in fact with full right of substitution" to act on your behalf under [Further Steps](#further-steps).

 ## License